bevacqua/js/README.md

 ```

 Commenting out entire blocks of code _should be avoided entirely_, that's why you have version control systems in place!

+## Variable Naming

+Variables must have meaningful names so that you don't have to resort to commenting what a piece of functionality does.
+Instead, try to be expressive while succint, and use meaningful variable names.

 ## Polyfills